Coronavirus claims 19 year old, as Zambia records 4 new cases

 Coronavirus claims 19 year old, as Zambia records 4 new casesBy Julia Malunga on 19 Apr 2020

-MINISTER of Health Dr Chitalu Chilufya says the 19-year-old girl from Bauleni Compound has died of COVID-19.
+MINISTER of Health Dr Chitalu Chilufya says the 19-year-old girl from Bauleni Compound who had attempted suicide before being swabbed for coronavirus has died.

 And Dr Chilufya says the country has recorded four new cases in the last 24 hours, bringing the cumulative total to 61.